 Remove unnecessary email recipients

-Send fewer emails - use Skype or Teams or pick up the phone
+Send fewer emails - use Skype for Business or Teams or pick up the phone

 Before sending an email at all, consider these insights: An organizational simplicity task force found that reducing executive email output by 54 percent resulted in a 7 percent productivity increase throughout the company.
-A management tip column supported this approach by urging executives to “pick up the phone.”
+A management-tip column supported this approach by urging executives to "pick up the phone."
 Often, phone calls are more efficient than back-and-forth email conversations, and they allow for questions to be answered in real time.
-Skype and Teams are also good options.
+Skype for Business and Teams are also good options.

 Unsubscribe from groups that you don’t read